Concept (4 out of 5)

 However, it’s clear that Doublesix have gotten a little lazy when it came to creating the graphics for the game.
 Sure, everything looks like the object it is representing, but it can’t be helped but thought that the graphics could have been improved just that bit more – there are absolutely no quality options, aside from “Enabled” and “Disabled” for such things as shadowed.
 The game can operate in a window and fullscreen.

-Sound - Burn Zombie Burn Review
+Sound - Burn Zombie Burn Review (3 out of 5)

 The lowlight of our Burn Zombie Burn review experience, the soundtrack of the game is a bit of a letdown.
 The sound effects of the Zombies and weapons of the game are fairly generic, feeling as though they were pulled from a catalogue rather than recorded especially for the game.
 The gunshots in particular are generally of low quality audio, with some artifacting heard at times.